faassen/secretweblog_zola/content/posts/looking-for-new-challenges.md

 slug = "looking-for-new-challenges"

 [taxonomies]
-tags = ["planetpython", "python", "react", "javascript"]
+tags = ["planetpython", "python", "react", "javascript", "rest"]
 +++

 Fair warning: In this blog post I aim to sell myself.
 I'm looking for an